Skip to Content

 EPCOT Gardens

-Estimated Opening Date – Late 2023
+Estimated Opening Date – December 2023

 As we know, Disney has made a strong effort to make EPCOT more nature-friendly filling the park with as much green as possible and World Celebration is where we see the most of this.
 Right in the very center of World Celebration is a vast network of lush gardens.